SNOWBOARDING

 At the end of August 2008, the feedback forms were added to the site so that it can be seen better what peoples opinions of site and it's features are.
 Two different forms were added to the site, one form about the site in general, and a smaller form at the bottom of most pages to give information on what people think of each specific page.
 These continue to give valuable information for the site to be matched to the needs of the people using it, and will hopefully keep enabling the site to improve.

 Towards the end of 2008 the animations were put onto the virtual ski area to try and give a better overview of the manoeuvres.
-I wanted to put shadows into the animations to make them look more realistic and easier to follow, but unfortunately my computer is nowhere near powerful enough to compute the shadows, so they had to be left out.
+I wanted to put shadows into the animations to make them look more realistic and easier to follow, but unfortunately my laptop was nowhere near powerful enough to compute the shadows, so they had to be left out.

 Decisions and Dilemmas